e-conomic/swift-course/2015-Fall/adrianbrink/Final Project Description.md

 #Extensions
 - items in a shopping cart remember at which physical store they were added to the cart
-- direct sending of invoices through e-conomic API
+- direct sending of expenses through e-conomic API